drand/drand/README.md

 ```
 `<server_identity.toml>` is the public identity file of one of the server.
 It is
 useful to be able to encrypt both the request and response between the client
-and the server.By default, drand contacts the remote node **over TLS**.
-If the
+and the server.
+Drand will contact the node over TLS if the identity file has
-remote node is not using encrypted communications, then you can pass the
+the "TLS" variable set to `True`.
+If the remote node is using a self signed
-`--insecure` flag.
-If the remote node is using a self signed certificate for
+certificate for example, you can use the `--tls-cert` option to specify the
-example, you can use the `--tls-cert` option to specify the custom certificate.
+custom certificate.

 The command outputs a 32-byte base64-encoded random value coming from the local